 Segmentation is a marketer’s best friend and can certainly be the key to skyrocketing your brand’s success… but that’s only if you select the right type of segmentation for your brand.

 We now know that segmentation is the subdivision of a market.
 But what matters most is deciding which type, or types, are right for your goal.
 For example, there’s no point in delving into something like demographic segmentation if the age or income of your audience is irrelevant.
-In the same way, there’s no use in identifying your user’s behavior if it’s their geographic location that identifies them as valuable.
+In the same way, there’s no use in identifying your user’s behaviour if it’s their geographic location that identifies them as valuable.

 There are 4 main types of market segmentation: